golang-leipzig/golang-leipzig.github.io/content/posts/meetup-46-wrapup.md

 ### Thanks for the tools!

-[SLOC](https://github.com/XAMPPRocky/tokei) of the tools presented: 484 (go-journald-exporter) and 622 SLOC (gh-workflow-stats-action), both help to turn streams of diagnostics into suitable formats for modern monitoring tools and are adaptable in own projects.
+[SLOC](https://github.com/XAMPPRocky/tokei) of the tools presented: 484 (go-journald-exporter) and 622
+(gh-workflow-stats-action) &mdash; both help to turn streams of diagnostics into suitable formats for modern monitoring tools and are adaptable in other projects as well.

 Thanks again to [Leandro](https://www.linkedin.com/in/leandrosansilva/) and [Fedor](https://www.linkedin.com/in/fedor-dikarev/) for the inspiring talks and